 At the beginning of the sixth century, Mingrelians were converted to Christianity.
 However today, in Turkey, Georgia or Germany, few of them are still Christian.

 In the fifteenth century, the Ottoman Empire conquered the area that is now Turkey.
 This resulted in the conversion of many Mingrelians to the Sunni branch of Islam.
 Today, almost all Mingrelians in Turkey profess to be Sunni Muslim and are traditionally known for their conservatism in the Islamic faith.

 Their need for the gospel is great, but the tools to reach them are few.
 Urgent prayer must be made if the Mingrelians of Turkey are to have an opportunity to hear the good news.

-* Pray for gospel workers to catch a vision for reaching the Laz people in Germany for Jesus and that in God's sovereign timing their hearts would be open and ready to follow Him.
+Pray for gospel workers to catch a vision for reaching Mingrelian people in Germany for Jesus and that in God's sovereign timing their hearts would be open and ready to follow Him.

-* Pray for Jesus movements to bless extended families so the gospel will spread rapidly among the Laz people.
+Pray for Jesus movements to bless extended families so the gospel will spread rapidly among the Mingrelian people.

-* Pray for the spiritual lives of the Laz people to become fruitful as they follow Christ.
+Pray for the spiritual lives of the Mingrelian people to become fruitful as they follow Christ.

-* Pray for the lives and culture of the Laz people to evidence the rule and reign of the Kingdom of God as they open to the gospel, and for the beauty of Jesus to be seen in them.
+Pray for the lives and culture of the Mingrelian people to evidence the rule and reign of the Kingdom of God as they open to the gospel, and for the beauty of Jesus to be seen in them.